ezsystems/commerce-documentation/docs/guide/configuration/configuration.md

     }
 ```

-The value that is considered here comes is passed from the vhost configuration into the script.
+The value that is considered here is passed from the vhost configuration into the script.

 ## System-specific settings